joantolos/swift-tac-toe/README.md

 ## The credits

-This has been made following the tutorial by XX on Youtube:
+This has been made following the tutorial by Skip Wilson on Youtube:

 [Tutorial](https://www.youtube.com/watch?v=LkYpoRj-7hA)